int

 • Six decks, dealer hits on "soft" 17, a double after split - 0.63%

-• Six decks, dealer stands on all 17, a double after split - 0.41%
+• Six decks, dealer stands on 17, a double after split - 0.41%

-• One deck, the dealer takes the "soft" 17, no doubles after split - 0.18%
+• One deck, the dealer hits "soft" 17, no doubles after split - 0.18%

-• One deck, the dealer takes the "soft" 17, a double after split - 0.06%
+• One deck, the dealer hits on "soft" 17, a double after split - 0.06%

-• One deck, the dealer stands on all 17, no doubles after split - 0.01% (the advantage of a player)
+• One deck, the dealer stands on 17, no doubles after split - 0.01% (the advantage of a player)

 • One deck, the dealer stands on 17, a double after split - 0.13% (the advantage of a player)